fraterrisus/walkthroughs/deathlord/walkthrough-3.md

 **Level 8:** Step S into a false wall.
 Then walk W a bunch and a bit N. The third Word gate is there (SEIYOKU), but just N of there is a real honest-to-god portcullis that you'll need to bash down.
 Say it with me: *Deathlord* hates you.

 You now enter the halls of the Lord of Fire.
-He's at the N end of the room; again, he doesn't move, so you can skip the battle.
+He's at the N end of the room; again, he doesn't move, so you can walk right past him if you want.

 W of him there's a false wall with four magic pools, another room with four more to the S, and his "personal chambers" to the N (mind the pit).
 Find a secret door in the NE corner of that room for some cash, in case you've blown it all negotiating with monsters.

 Across the hall from that false wall (and S) is a room with dark, fire, acid, and energy fields.
 Don't drink from the pool, head N into the acid (Emerald Rod at the ready), `(Y)ell` the next word (DARAKU), and advance to the next section.

 Halfway there.
 If you haven't guessed, you're heading to the realm of Acid.
-Get your Emerald Rod ready.

 **Levels 9–11:**